analytixncs/analytix-docs/docs/informer/informer-mappings.md

 ## AD Internet Orders mapping

-The AD Internet Orders mapping is
+The AD Internet Orders mapping is the detail level of a campaign.
+It will hold the individual line items.

+Be aware of the difference between the Actual Amt and the Estimated Amt.

 Questions: